 >>> Please use the closest alternate download site. <<<

 Thanks to several people's gracious generosity, there are now several 'mirror' sites available where you can download these files from.
-Please use an alternate download site if one is available in your area.
+Since my ISP charges me if my disk quota and/or monthly download quota is exceeded (and I'm presently unemployed), I'd like to kindly ask you to please use an alternate download site if one is available in your area.
 Thanks!

 North Potomac, MD